everzet/capifony/README.md

 This will deploy your application, configures databases.yml (will ask you about DSN, user, pass), create the db, models, forms, filters, and run all of your migrations.

-Now, whenever you need to deploy a new version of your code, you can just run:
+Now, whenever you need to deploy a new version of your code, just run:

 	cap deploy